Today’s Mortgage Rate Summary

 Conventional and Government (FHA and VA) lenders set their rates based on the pricing of Mortgage-Backed Securities (MBS) which are traded in real time, all day in the bond market.
 This means rates or loan fees (mortgage pricing) moves throughout the day, being affected by a variety of economic or political events.
 When MBS pricing goes up, mortgage rates or pricing generally goes down.
 When they fall, mortgage pricing goes up.

 Rates Currently Trending: Neutral

-Mortgage rates are moving sideways to slightly higher so far today.
-The MBS market worsened by -8 bps yesterday.
-This probably wasn’t enough to worsen mortgage rates or fees.
+Mortgage rates moved sideways today.
+The MBS market improved by +17 bps yesterday.
+This may’ve been enough to improve mortgage rates or fees.
 The rates experienced low volatility yesterday.

 If you are looking for the risks and benefits of locking your interest rate in today or floating your loan rate, contact your mortgage professional to discuss it with them.